Anthony Malbon: Kidsgrove Athletic

 Kidsgrove Athletic finished 20th in the Northern Premier League Division One South in 2014–15, 15th in 2015–16, and 12th in 2016–17.
 He rejected a move up a division to join Nantwich Town in February 2016.
 He scored 25 goals for the "Grove" in the 2016–17 season.
-However he missed large parts of the 2017–18 season due to injury, whilst also began to adapt his game to become more of a target-man forward.
+However, he missed large parts of the 2017–18 season due to injury, whilst also began to adapt his game to become more of a target-man forward.
 Kidsgrove finished tenth in the 2018–19 season, with Malbon scoring 32 goals.
 He agreed a new two-year deal with the club in March 2020, despite the ongoing coronavirus pandemic in England.
 At that stage he was on 147 goals for Kidsgrove, making him the highest goalscorer in the club's history.
 He scored a hat-trick against Chasetown on 6 October 2020 to reach 150 club goals.
-However both the 2019–20 and 2020–21 seasons were abandoned due to the pandemic.
+However, both the 2019–20 and 2020–21 seasons were abandoned due to the pandemic.
 Malbon agreed a new contract with Kidsgrove in May 2021.
-He scored a club record total of 159 goals during his eight year stay.
+He scored a club record total of 159 goals during his eight-year stay.

-Hanley Town
+Later career

 Malbon joined Hanley Town of the Midland League Premier Division in March 2022.
-The club won the league title at the end of the 2021–22 season.

-Eccleshall

-In July 2022, Malbon joined North West Counties League Division One South club Eccleshall.
+The club won the league title at the end of the 2021–22 season, though Malbon started just one match.
+Malbon very briefly reunited with Leek Town once again, making just one substitute appearance during a 4–1 loss to Runcorn Linnets in the Northern Premier League Division One West play-off semi-final.
+In July 2022, he joined North West Counties League Division One South club Eccleshall.
+He scored nine goals in 14 games in the first half of the 2022–23 season.
+He went on to register with Wolstanton United of the Staffordshire County Senior League Premier Division.

+Malbon's re-signing for Kidsgrove Athletic was confirmed during a post-match interview, whereby Kidsgrove Athletic Reserves ran out 6–1 winners over Milton United.
+He played several games for the reserves in the Staffordshire County Senior League.
+After regaining fitness, Malbon returned to the first team as a 69th-minute substitute in a 2–1 defeat to Prescot Cables on 18 October 2023.
+He scored his 160th goal for the club against Trafford on 25 November.
+The club's record scorer was amongst the goals again in December, opening the scoring against Mossley.
+However, he collapsed after suffering a seizure during a match against Avro in February.
+He rejoined Eccleshall in July 2025.